JRazor22/cid_master/README.md

 To use this script you need Python3!!
 [Python3 Install instractions](https://docs.python-guide.org/starting/install3/linux/).
 # SD Card reader connection:
-Discover if your machine can read SD Card cid number.
-In Ubuntu Terminal type:
+Discover if your machine can read SD Card cid number, in Ubuntu Terminal type:
 ```
 lspci
 ```